Many marketing experts like to work on SEO and PPC in separate silos.

 If the paid ad campaigns are targeted by keywords context, they must be displaying ads on relevant sites based on the keywords you use, allowing you to connect with relevant websites and reach out to them for your link building.

-Google Ads allows users to find this data by navigating through their Placements menu and finding relevant placements listed for veritable sites pertinent to your keywords and niche to place your ads.
+Search Engine/Google Ads allows users to find this data by navigating through their Placements menu and finding relevant placements listed for veritable sites pertinent to your keywords and niche to place your ads.
 However, you will need to drill down further to see exactly which pages display your ad and then choose the root domain of the sites that you find relevant.
 Then, drill down further to specific pages of those domains to find link-building opportunities that cater to what you’re looking for.

 PPC also allows you to promote content to larger audiences who would not see it organically.
 This is an excellent opportunity for you to introduce popular influencers to your content through ads.
 They might like your content and share it with their followers, boosting your organic traffic and driving leads your way.

-Google Search pages only allow a selected number of ads, ranging from three to four, which means that PPC marketers need to apply their best efforts to ensure the ads end up on the top.
+Search Engine/Google Search pages only allow a selected number of ads, ranging from three to four, which means that PPC marketers need to apply their best efforts to ensure the ads end up on the top.
 To optimize this, PPC experts can focus on catering to transactional queries through their ads.

 In contrast, SEO experts should provide information and develop quality content that engages customers and speaks to their needs.
 This allows for a diverse content mix that caters to multiple stages within the funnel and leads to a more satisfying experience for users.